abberdeen/circuitid-csharp/docs/FirewallApi.md

 ## CreateFirewall

-> GetFirewall200Response CreateFirewall (Firewall firewall)
+> GetFirewall200Response CreateFirewall (FirewallCreateOrPatch firewallCreateOrPatch)

 Create a new object